conversationalui/conversationalui.github.io/README.md

 Conversional UI is a **jekyll theme** based on minima theme and adapted to be used with the javascript [BotUI](https://github.com/botui/botui) framework, designed to create landing pages with conversational layouts.

+>I'm looking for JavaScript enabled collaborators to implement integrations like that with mailchimp to get new leads.

+Please visit the [project section](https://github.com/botui/botui/projects/) and if you want, you can send me a pull request to improve the theme